rheiland/PhysiCell_Studio_edu/README.md

 ---

 ![](images/studio_template_celltypes.PNG)
 * the Cell Types tab where different cell types can be defined to have different phenotypic behaviors.
 For the default `template` model, there is only one cell type defined (initially).
-Note there are subtabs which define each cell type's phenotype.
+Note, there are subtabs which define each cell type's phenotype.
 If you look at some of those subtabs, you'll see that the default `template` model allows cell death and mechanics, but no motility and no secretion/uptake of the substrate.
 ---